alaiacano/sifter-api/README.md

   "value": 0
 }
 ```

-It decided we wanted to show `curly` first.
-Let's say the user liked it, so we report a value of `10.0`
+The Epsilon Greedy algorithm decided we wanted to show `curly`.
+So we show that video.
+Let's say the viewer watched it for 10 seconds, so we report a value of `10.0`

 ```bash
 curl -d '{"experiment_id":1, "arm_id": "curly", "value": 10.0}' -H "Content-Type: application/json" -X POST http://localhost:8888/reward | jq .
 ```